Tapping into our vulnerability at Heartbreak Hotel in England

 Alice and her team helped us focus on ourselves and we did inner child work where we wrote stories looking back on our childhood.
 I saw I lacked so much confidence and I couldn’t stand up for myself – I let people walk all over me.
 I felt guilty for putting myself first.

 Having a therapist with you is intense but you have an entire 12 hours a day of expertise focused on you.
 The only time you get that attention is with a friend.
 For the first time I realised I wasn’t alone with my crazy thoughts – everyone else was having similar experiences.
-We just needed to heal
+We just needed to heal.

 In our time off we went to the beach, did some Pilates and we went for walks.
 I went for a run with Ruth – the countryside was gorgeous.
 We didn’t have the distraction of our phones and there was no alcohol – just healthy vegetarian food.